m4rc1e/grid/README.md

 # Laid

-A layout engine based on swiss grids
+A layout engine based on swiss grids.
+The manifesto

 ## Roadmap